- Curriculum Overview

 Assumption High School is open to all who are seeking to find fulfillment in the school’s mission.
 If you have not already joined our community, we invite you to stop in and check out the Royals!

 Paul Klinkhammer, Principal

-The guidance program assists students identify college and career goals that best match their needs and abilities.
+The guidance program assists students to identify college and career goals that best match their needs and abilities.
 Counselors and staff assist the students in selecting appropriate courses to develop special talents and interests in the classroom and beyond.

 Students seeking to graduate from Assumption High School must complete 26 academic credits in required and elective courses.
 Full year courses receive 1 credit; semester courses receive .5 credit.
 For a complete description of academic requirements and electives see the Assumption High School Required & Elective Course List.